ReymonTg/EasyKeyboard/README.md

 ```
 <p align="right">(<a href="#top">back to top</a>)</p>

-### Convert Telegram Keyboard To Fluent Keyboard
+### Convert Telegram Keyboard To Easy Keyboard

-You can now easily convert mtproto telegram keyboards to fluent keyboard for modify and ...
+You can now easily convert telegram keyboards to easy keyboard for modify and ...
 using `tryFrom` methods! here is and example

 ```php